ReverseAndBot/Snapchat-Bot/README.md

 - List to be continued soon.

-- Please follow us and star this repository to receive more information on time.
+- Please follow us and "star" this repository to receive more information on time.

 -